 While it is quite possible these issues are just developmental delays rather than a brain injury, it’s important to allow the child’s medical provider to make the diagnosis.
 This usually occurs as a result of observations and certain medical examinations, such as:

 - Developmental monitoring.
 During this stage, the medical professional checks the baby’s growth and development over a specific period of time.
-If there are signs the baby may have CP, the next step is developmental screening.
+If there are signs the baby may have Cerebral Palsy, the next step is developmental screening.

 - Developmental Screening.
 Medical professionals conduct a series of tests that assess any developmental delays such as problems related to the child’s movement.
 These tests should be conducted at 9 months, 18 months, and 24 or 30 months.